oVirt/ovirt-site/source/uncategorized/engine-config-examples.html.md

       # engine-config -s "UserDefinedVMProperties=macspoof=(true|false)"
       # service ovirt-engine restart

-Then edit the VM, click advanced, go to custom properties, add a key - Select macspoof, select True as the value and restart the VM.
+In order to deactivate mac spoof filtering on a VM:

+1. Bring down the VM
+2.  edit the VM
+3. Click advanced
+4. Custom properties
+5. Add a key
+6. Select macspoof
+7. Type true as the value
+8. Start the VM